About the programme

-About the programme: Better Factories Cambodia grew out of a trade agreement between the United States and Cambodia, under which the US promised Cambodia better access to US markets in exchange for improved working conditions in the garment sector.
-The ILO was requested to establish a project to help the sector make and maintain these improvements.
+- Our Cambodia programme began in 2001, emerging from a trade agreement between the United States and Cambodia, under which the US provided Cambodia better access to its markets in exchange for improved working conditions in the garment sector.
+The ILO was requested to establish a project to monitor factories and help them maintain improvements.
+Early successes of Better Factories Cambodia later inspired the Better Work programme.

-Better Factories Cambodia covers all exporting garment factories in the country, and has recently expanded services to pilot a project in the footwear industry.
+- Better Factories Cambodia covers all exporting garment factories in the country and some shoe factories, currently in the region of 500 factories encompassing 500,000 workers.

 This post is also available in: French